OSC/ood-documentation/source/app-development/tutorials-interactive-apps/add-custom-queue/local-dynamic-list.rst

    - if calling ``cmd`` causes an error we store an empty ``queues`` list and record the error message

-   Later in the YAML file we have a couple more *expression tags* that:
+   Later in the YAML file we have a few more *execution tags* that:

    - appends to the help text an error message if one exists (we have to indent the error message if it has newlines to follow YAML formatting)